This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

-- Tell the caregiver if you have ever had an allergic reaction to contrast solution.
+- Tell the healthcare provider if you have ever had an allergic reaction to contrast solution.

 - You may need blood, urine, or bowel movement tests before your procedure.
 You may also need a chest x-ray.
-Talk to your caregiver about these or other tests you may need.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 The day before your procedure:

-Ask your caregiver about directions for eating and drinking.
+Ask your healthcare provider about directions for eating and drinking.
 Do not eat or drink dairy products.
 Limit sugar.
 You may need to drink clear liquids, such as gelatin, broth, or clear fruit juice.

 The night before your procedure: